freenas/freenas-docs/userguide/sharing.rst

 Note that Windows systems cache a user's credentials.
 This can cause issues when testing or accessing multiple authenticated shares as only one authentication is allowed at a time.
-When authenticating to a share, if problems occur and the username and password are correct, type **cmd** in the :guilabel:`Search programs and files` box and use the following command to see if the share is already authenticated.
-In this example, the user has already authenticated to the *smb_user1*
+When authenticating to a share, if problems occur and the username and password are correct, type :command:`cmd` in the :guilabel:`Search programs and files` box and use the following command to see if the share is already authenticated.
+In this example, the user has already authenticated to the :literal:`smb_user1` share:
-share:

 .. code-block:: none